Nick Pratto Player Props: Royals vs. Orioles

-The Kansas City Royals, including Nick Pratto and his .568 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+The Kansas City Royals, including Nick Pratto (.361 batting average in his past 10 games), take on starting pitcher Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Marlins.
+In his previous appearance, he went 1-for-3 with an RBI against the Orioles.

 Nick Pratto Game Info & Props vs. the Orioles